bnnm/wwiser/doc/EDITOR.md

 - in effect
   - built-in parameters are precalculated and applied to each sound directly
   - playback-parameters are post-calculated depending on usage
+- "absolute properties": properties passed down from parent to child, but only apply once
+  - buses, effects, positioning, advanced settings (playback limits/priority)
+- "relative properties": properties that are cumulative from parent to child
+  - volume, pitch, lpf, hpf
+  - after adding, properties are capped: volume -200..+200, pitch -2400, etc

+## properties
+- volume, pitch, etc, set directly via editor and used as explained above
+- properties may set "enable randomizer" to select between values at play
+  - volume -5 and +5 will play some value in between on each play

+## states tab
+- object may tie an state to some property (volume, pitch, bus volume, initial delay, etc)
+- music objects may also set sync type (on next cue, next bar, etc)
+- seems it always inherits parent, even if parent isn't called?
+  - ex. akswitch > aksound
+  - akswitch sets state with lower volume
+  - play event calls aksound directly
+  - when state is set, parent akswitch volume lowers, but aksound is also affected

+## Positioning
+- objects may change their virtual position
+  - similar to panning L<>R but more complex
+- by default inherits parent unless set to override

+## Effects
+- objects may set custom, complex plugin FX
+  - like echo, pitch shift, etc
+- by default inherits parent unless set to override
+- there is a limit  (since they are more complex?)